COVID 19 Travel Requirements and Scuba Diving Protocols

 The United States Embassy in Honduras COVID 19 Information

-After five long months of quarantining, curfewing, mask wearing, social distancing, zooming, and going through multiple gallons of hand sanitizer , we are all getting the hang of dealing with the present pandemic, and the powers that be have deemed it time to open, and we get to go diving!
+After too many long months of quarantining, curfewing, mask wearing, social distancing, zooming, and going through multiple gallons of hand sanitizer , we are all getting the hang of dealing with the present pandemic, and the powers that be have deemed it time to open, and we get to go diving!

 Following guidelines mandated by the Government of Honduras, and the recommendations of PADI, and Divers Alert Network (DAN), we at West End Divers have developed a Bio Security Protocol for diving during the Covid 19 disease.